Shark Attack Map

 The average shark life expectancy is of between 20 and 30 years, depending on the species.

-Sharks can reach a swim speed of 20 kilometres per hour (12 miles per hour), when preparing an attack.
+Sharks can reach a swim speed of 20 kilometers per hour (12 miles per hour), when preparing an attack.
 Great white sharks can even peak at 50 kilometres per hour (31 miles per hour).

 The most dangerous and deadly species of sharks are the great white shark, the tiger shark and the bull shark.
 Get details about shark-infested surfing regions.